Detail from November, Les Très Riches

 Heures du Duc de Berry

-This is the best site I know of Les Très Riches Heures du Duc de Berry because it covers all the pages of this manuscript.
-Long admired for the incredible detail it has been called "le roi des manuscrits enluminés" or "the king of the illuminated manuscripts."
+Long admired for the incredible detail, Les Très Riches Heures du Duc de Berry has been called "le roi des manuscrits enluminés" or "the king of the illuminated manuscripts."

-Commissioned by Jean, Duc de Berry in 1413, it was painted by the Limbourg brothers, Paul, Herman and Jean, who left it unfinished when all three of them died of the plague in 1416.
-They were shortly followed by their wealthy patron.
+Commissioned by Jean, Duc de Berry in 1413, it was painted by the Limbourg brothers, Paul, Herman and Jean, who left it unfinished when all three of them died in 1416.
+Their tragic deaths were shortly followed by the death of their wealthy patron.
+The Black plague was sweeping through Europe and it was no respector of wealth or talent.
+All the planning and work that was put into this manuscript was almost lost forever when the work was shelved after their deaths.
+It passed through the hands of several owners who saw its worth and tried to have it completed.

 The unfinished illuminations were sent to various famous illuminators over the next 70 years but for one reason or another they either turned down the commission or were never hired to finish the work.
 Finally, Duc Charles I de Savoie commissioned Jean Colombe to complete the painting of the manuscript between 1485-1489.

 The first section, the most famous, is a calendar with images of life in late medieval France.
 The rest of the manuscript is filled with psalms and the story of Christ.
-Each page is fully described in the notes which I have found very helpful.
+Each page is fully described in the notes on thwhich I have found very helpful.

 The Limbourg brothers, natives of Nimwegen in the Duchy of Guelders (Germany), all showed great artistic promise when they were just children.
 Their father, Arnold of Limbourg, was a sculptor in the employ of Duc de Bourgogne.
 Their uncle, also an artist employed by Duc de Bourgogne arranged for Paul and Herman to apprentice to a goldsmith in Paris where they worked and studied until they were sent home because of the plauge in 1399.